BenthiCat: An opti-acoustic dataset for advancing benthic classification and habitat mapping: Processing and Compilation of Training Datasets

 However, the original annotations on the mosaics were done on a much coarser resolution than required for accurate pixel-wise supervision on the waterfalls, which caused the generated segmentation masks to suffer from issues such as unclear inter-class boundaries and absence of annotations for small-scale objects.
 Additionally, unknown parameters for the delineation process used for mosaicing further introduced spatial discrepancies.
 Moreover, due to the sheer volume of the data, it was not feasible to produce well curated annotations for the entire dataset.
 Therefore, a subset of approximately 750 waterfalls, each composed of 1152 pings, was selected across different sectors that provided a suitable distribution of benthic classes.
 From this subset, 600 waterfalls originating from sectors \textit{N01}, \textit{N02}, \textit{N04}, \textit{N07}, \textit{N08}, \textit{S01}, \textit{S02} and \textit{S03} comprised the training set, while 150 waterfalls from sectors \textit{N03}, \textit{N05}, \textit{N06}, \textit{N09}, \textit{N10}, \textit{N13}, \textit{N15} and \textit{N16} were set aside for the test set.
-A Python-based annotation tool\footnote{\url{https://github.com/CIRS-Girona/MILF}} was developed to support manual refinement of the transferred segmentation masks. \appref{sec:appendixA} provides a detailed breakdown of class-wise area coverage, sector-wise distributions, the approximate percentage of annotated pixels per class, etc.
+A Python-based annotation tool\footnote{\url{https://github.com/CIRS-Girona/MILF}} was developed to support manual refinement of the transferred segmentation masks.
+Appendix~\ref{sec:appendixA} provides a detailed breakdown of class-wise area coverage, sector-wise distributions, variations in survey altitude and depth, along with other data statistics.

 The SSS records intensities of the acoustic backscatter in a series of parallel swaths of data, stacking successive swaths on top of each other as the AUV continues scanning lines along its direction of motion.
 The so formed acoustic waterfalls can, however, get too large to be processed in a single pass for each transect of the survey.
 Therefore, these waterfalls are usually partitioned in batches of certain lines in order to generate smaller tiles, each with a certain degree of overlap along-track and across-track so as to maintain continuity of information.
 Each tile can then be treated as an independent input to the classification algorithm and the results can be merged back into a coherent waterfall \citep{rtseg, dcnet, burguera, convit}.